-Director's Order 12 defines an "issue" as a concern or obstacle to achieving a park goal (NPS 2001, NPS 2011a).
-In NEPA, an issue is any possible barrier to achieving the main goal of NEPA, to minimize effects of proposals on the human environment.
+The NEPA Handbook defines an "issue" as a concern or obstacle to achieving a park goal (NPS 2015b, NPS 2011a).
+In NEPA, an issue is any possible barrier to achieving the main goal of NEPA to minimize effects of proposals on the human environment.
 Project issues may be any problem that could arise due to implementation of the No Action alternative or an action alternative.
 The following main issue topics were identified for this project and selected for further analysis.
-Measures to address these issues are discussed in the project alternatives, affected environment, and environmental consequences of this EA.
+Measures to address these issues are discussed in the project alternatives and environmental consequences of this EA.